 RHINOPLASTY (NOSE SURGERY)

-Our objective is to provide you with cutting-edge surgical approach that combines safe and efficient surgical techniques, resulting in a high degree of patient satisfaction.
-Our approach involves using 3D Vectra Imaging Software technology to individualize patient assessment, and simulate the outcome at the consultation to enhance visualization.
-The objective is to assure patient safety while at the same time individualizing the surgical technique to optimize aesthetic outcome, safety, and down-time.
+Our top priority is offering state-of-the-art procedures that focus on safety, effectiveness and efficiency.
+Our approach involves using 3D Vectra Imaging Software technology to individualize the patient assessment and simulate the outcome at the consultation to enhance visualization.
+The objective is to ensure your safety and satisfaction while delivering results that go beyond your expectations.

 Rhinoplasty involves reshaping the nose to enhance the aesthetic appearance and/or improve difficulties with breathing.
 After a thorough physical examination and a detailed analysis using 3D Vectra technology, rhinoplasty is individualized to patient desires.
 Rhinoplasty can be performed to meet aesthetic goals (improve shape) or for reconstruction to correct acquired birth or traumatic breathing difficulties.

-Rhinoplasty usually takes two to five hours, depending on the complexity.
+Rhinoplasty can take two to five hours.
 Closed (internal incision) or open approach (external incisions) may be performed.
 Either technique may be preformed but individualized based on complexity and patient preference.
 In cosmetic rhinoplasty, the nose will be improved by reshaping the bone & cartilage framework and redraping the skin to achieve the desired outcome discussed at the consultation.
 In reconstructive rhinoplasty emphasis is placed on improving the airway by correcting a nasal airway obstruction or deviated septum.
 A cosmetic & reconstructive rhinoplasty may be combined.
 Nasal packing and a splint will be placed at the completion of the procedure.